Raju-Challagundla/ITCS-8160-051-Group-18/README.md

 SELECT ROUND(@sumtotal,2);
 </pre>
 ## Indexes and indexing: speed up search run time
+An Index is a data structure that contains a copy some of the data from one or more existing database tables
+An Example (conceptually) : An index at the back of the textbook.
+- A DB index provides an organizational framework that the DBMS can use to quickly locate the information that it needs.
+- The single most critical tool for improving database performance.

+Without an index, the DBMS has to perform a table scan inorder to perform a desired rows.Indexes are created on one or more columns in a table and can be created on most but not all columns and it depends on the column type.
+Ex: type : text , index cannot be created without employing additional mechanisms like hash algorithms, creating an index increases the amount of storage required by the database as it stores a copy of some of the data in the table.

 Because the primary key and foreign key already have index, we only need add index to the data which needs to search frequent and special, and not search by id.

 ![image](screenshots/test.png)